-I’ve talked a lot about how diplomatic relations have recently been established between Israel and the UAE, which is leading to nonstop flights between the two countries.
-We’re seeing EL AL fly to Dubai, Etihad fly to Tel Aviv, etc.
+In the past year we’ve seen Israel establish diplomatic relations with more countries in the Middle East.
+This started with a new agreement between Israel and the United Arab Emirates, which included new nonstop flights between the two countries — for example, we’re seeing EL AL fly to Dubai, Etihad fly to Tel Aviv, etc.

 Gulf Air will fly to Tel Aviv

-There’s significance to the flight numbers — 972 is the country code for Israel, while 973 is the country code for Bahrain.
+The flight covers a distance of 1,030 miles in each direction, and is blocked at 2hr50min westbound and 2hr35min eastbound.
+There’s significance to the flight numbers, by the way — 972 is the country code for Israel, while 973 is the country code for Bahrain.

-EL AL & Gulf Air will have a partnership
+EL AL & Gulf Air may launch partnership

-With this MOU, the airlines will discuss potential joint codeshare operations between the two countries, as well as on the global networks beyond the two carriers’ hubs.
+While we haven’t heard any updates on this front recently, in late 2020 Gulf Air and EL AL signed a memorandum of understanding (MOU), with which the airlines would discuss potential joint codeshare operations between the two countries, as well as on the global networks beyond the two carriers’ hubs.

-Gulf Air will be launching flights from Bahrain to Israel as of January 2021, following the signing of a peace agreement between the two countries.
-On top of that, EL AL and Gulf Air plan to cooperate, and we should see frequent flyer reciprocity between the two airlines.
+Gulf Air will be launching flights from Bahrain to Israel as of September 30, 2021, following the signing of a peace agreement between the two countries in late 2020.
+On top of that, EL AL and Gulf Air are planning to cooperate, so hopefully we see frequent flyer reciprocity between the two airlines.